CenterForOpenScience/SHARE/providers/org.tdar.md

 The Digital Archaeological Record
 ====

-[The Digital Archaeological Record (tDAR)](http://core.tdar.org) is an international digital repository for the digital records of archaeological investigations. tDARÕs use, development, and maintenance are governed by [Digital Antiquity](http://www.digitalantiquity.org), an organization dedicated to ensuring the long-term preservation of irreplaceable archaeological data and to broadening the access to these data.
+[The Digital Archaeological Record (tDAR)](http://core.tdar.org) is an international digital repository for the digital records of archaeological investigations. tDARâ€™s use, development, and maintenance are governed by [Digital Antiquity](http://www.digitalantiquity.org), an organization dedicated to ensuring the long-term preservation of irreplaceable archaeological data and to broadening the access to these data.

 Contact
 ----